 When you opened your business, you had to apply for EIN, an identification number that the IRS uses to keep track of a business’s tax obligations.
+Have you ever wondered what will happen to your tax ID when you are closing the business?
 If you dissolve your business entity or corporation, your EIN remains yours and no one else’s.
 EINs are treated like social security numbers, and the IRS will never assign the same number to another entity.
-Nor will it dissolve the number.
-However, if you want to cover all your bases, you can contact the IRS and close the account.
+Nor will it dissolve the tax ID number when you are closing your business.
+However, if you want to cover all your bases, you can contact the IRS and apply for the closing of the account.

-Just as you needed to submit a tax ID application and meet other requirements to obtain an EIN, you also need to submit an application and fulfill requirements to close your account.
+Just as you needed to submit a tax ID application and meet other requirements to obtain an EIN, you also need to submit an application and fulfill requirements while closing your account.
 To properly close your account, you must do the following:

 Be aware that in order to close your account, you must also be up to date on all federal taxes and have filed any final employment tax forms.
 Employers must also receive any final withholding and wage information before the IRS will consider your request.
+These are the prerequisites while closing your business entity too.
 There are additional requirements which you must meet in order to shut down your EIN, which your accountant can help you figure out.